 - Continuously observe the oil sample through an inspection window while increasing the voltage.

-- Repeat the step No. 4,5,6 and 7 for the same sample for six times and note down the breakdown KV in each case.
+- Repeat steps 4,5, 6, and 7 for the same sample six times, and note down the breakdown KV in each case.

-- Take the average of BDV values observed in step 7 and 8.
+- Take the average of BDV values observed in steps 7 and 8.

-- If oil BDV value is above 30 KV, transformer oil is good.
+- If the oil BDV value is above 30 KV, transformer oil is good.

 Transformer oil BDV Test Report Format: